 Blindness can result from even the simplest corneal ulcer

 The cornea is a thin and transparent, yet extremely strong tissue that supplies a majority of the eye's refractive, or light-bending, power.
 It is one of the most sensitive tissues in the body.
-The thickness of the equine cornea is about 1.5 mm, and it consists of four layers (see "Corneal Anatomy" on page 68):
+The thickness of the equine cornea is about 1.5 mm, and it consists of four layers:

 - The outer epithelium is a barrier to bacteria and the tear film;